Skip to main content

 When the Barrel Speaks

 I woke up to the news of a loss, a life taken, shot and silenced.
-A shocker, but this is not a first of its kind, and it most likely will not be the last as human history continues.
-This incident has happened many miles away from me.
-But, even in my own homeland the barrel had spoken on many occasions.
-It has silenced voices that dared to rise above it's own interest and seek the good of others.
-Ironical, isn't it?
+A shocker but this is not a first of its kind, and it will most likely not be the last as human history moves on.
+This incident has happened many miles away from my home.
+But, even in my own homeland the barrel has spoken on many occasions and has silenced voices that dared to rise above their own interest and seek the good of others, voices that did not intersect with the standard opinions; not listened to, but silenced as the barrel spoke

 This incident has set in motion various responses.
 From grief and horror, to celebration, ridicule and mockery.
-The latter responses are the ones that have left me shaken and angry.
-How infuriatingly quick we are to celebrate death in our prejudice?
+The latter responses are the ones that have left me shaken and angry How infuriatingly quick we are to celebrate death in our prejudice!
 How foolishly bold we are to bid good riddance rather than see the crime?
 Why?
-Just because our thoughts did not meet.
-The smarter the world, the narrower the vision, is that it?
+Just because our thoughts did not meet?
+Free expression, they say, and yet those who differ do not seem to enjoy that freedom.

 Two people may not see eye to eye, but that does not ever justify one doing away with the other.
 That should not be tolerated.
 What scares me is this: somewhere, someone decided to take action and went ahead.
-Not an accidental chance of an opportunity.
-But premeditated, planned, reviewed, decided.
-Every step towards this was calculated already.
-But that did not scare us, or bring out the horror for us to condemn it.
+Not an accidental chance of an opportunity but premeditated, planned, reviewed, decided.
+Every step towards this was clearly calculated.
+But that did not scare us, or bring out the horror for some of us to condemn it.
 On the contrary, we are dancing as though we won a lottery ticket, as though we won at life.
-We are making crude jokes just to put our point on display, without a thought of other lives affected.
-Go on, share the brilliant pun you crafted with them.
-We have some brave hard words to say and feel justified doing so, but not horror or shock.
-We refuse to assent to a request to honour just because we want to stand against, even in death, simply because, well not one of us, not from our ranks.
+We are making crude jokes just to put our point on display, without a thought of the other lives gravely affected by this one deed.
+Go on, share the brilliant pun you crafted with them We have some brave hard words to say and feel justified doing so, but not horror or shock We refuse to assent to a request to honour just because we want to stand in self-righteous opposition, even in death, simply because, well not one of us, not from our ranks.
 Where is courtesy?
 Drowned in partisan prejudices?

 To refuse to see the crime is injustice against humanity.
 To refuse to see the crime is to give a hand to this culture of silencing others at all cost.
+While we may not fire the barrel aren't we providing the munitions and pointing out the mark with our hatred?
+Aren't we holding up the barrel by spouting our opinions so brazenly without second thoughts!
 I shudder to think how we can show no sympathy and pout in pride with no seeming thought on how we must also measure up to our own measure of others.
 This is not about race.
 This is not about which side of the fence we stand on.
 This should never be about any of these and the like.
 This must be about the culture we are fostering and living in.
 This must be about a deep soul search of how we have drawn our lines to cage ourselves.
-Over and above these, this must be about humanity and how it has been wronged, how it is threatened, how we place ourselves in danger if we choose to justify what is done without pausing to consider the gravity of what was done and what it implies.
+Over and above these, this must be about humanity and how it has been wronged, how it is threatened, and how we place ourselves in danger if we choose to justify what is done without pausing to consider the gravity of what was done and what it implies

 Comments